Undergraduate Theology Major:

 - Any two theology courses from an approved list of courses giving substantive attention to contemporary ethical challenges or to contemporary religious challenges

-- OPTION THREE: Independent Focus.
-Together with the student’s faculty adviser and with the approval of the chair, the student chooses a coherent course of studies comprised of five courses, in addition to the foundational courses that every major completes.
+*In special circumstances, a student could choose an independent course of studies comprised of five courses, in addition to the foundational courses that every major completes.
+This option requires the approval of the student’s faculty adviser and the chair of the department.
 This option is available only to students who have demonstrated high academic performance and seriousness of purpose in the foundational theology courses.
 Normally, the student may not choose this option before the completion of at least three of the foundational courses.